Coaching

 Checking a tennis coaches’ credentials

 To check a specific coaches’ credentials, you can visit the TPA Canada website below and search for their name.
-If your coach isn’t on this list, then they aren’t certified to be teaching tennis in a standardized way following the best Tennis Canada principles and methodologies.
+If your coach isn’t on this list, then they aren’t certified to be teaching tennis in Canada.

 List of Certified Coaches on the Tennis Canada website